Toubic/Traveller/README.md

 # Traveller

-SQL project assignment in the course database theory
+SQL project assignment in the course database theory.